applanga/appium-example/Appium/README.md

 # Applanga Demo - Android Weather App

-A sample app that demonstrates Applanga's automatic localization and hiddenId generation, as well as automated screenshot uploads.
-Using Applanga's command line tools and Appium.
+This project includes two sample apps both for iOS and Android that demonstrate Applanga's automatic localization and hiddenId generation, as well as automated screenshot uploads.
+Using Applanga's command line tools and Appium.You will find this sample apps in appium-example/NoSdk/Android or appium-example/NoSdk/iOS respectively.

 # Intro